History of Zakynthos: Administration of the island

 Initially, the main opposition to these measures were wealthy foreign merchants from mainland Greece and Italy and manual workers but gradually wealthy local merchants from often humble origins, who had become rich on mostly currant production and trade, resisted the efforts of the Cittadini.
 The constant influx of refugees from mainland Greece complicated the complex struggle for power and influence in Zakynthos town.

-On 15 June 1578, the Small Council of 150 deprived, without the permission of Venice, the Communal Council of its right to annually elect the 150 and control the membership of the Communal Council; thereby depriving its right to choose the candidates for the Small Council.
+In 1578, the Small Council of 150 deprived, without the permission of Venice, the Communal Council of its right to annually elect the 150 and control the membership of the Communal Council; thereby depriving its right to choose the candidates for the Small Council.
 Consequently, the Communal Council was stripped of effective power.
 By the 17th century, the criteria for entry into the Community Council had become fixed and only those families who fulfilled the criteria of birthright were accepted.
-The year 1683 marked the strict closure of the Community Council to 93 families.
-Hence, a nobility of sorts was established, although these so-called nobles were never officially recognised by Venice.
+In 1683, the council was closed to 93 familie; a nobility of sorts became established, although these so-called nobles were never officially recognised by Venice.

 The members of the Community Council were given a number of rights.
 The most important right was the ability to send ambassadors and petition to Venice on behalf of the Zakynthian population – in practice they mostly petitioned for benefits accruing to themselves at the expense of the rest of the local population.
 And the right of local administration which as stated above was shared to some extent with Venetian officials appointed by Venice.
-Some of these local administrative offices included: judici (judges), health and market inspectors, security including signori di notte (nighttime safety), charitable institutions, sopracomiti (galley captains) and capitani contra fures (captains fighting against bandits in rural areas).
+Some of these local administrative offices included: judges, health and market inspectors, security officials, charitable institutions, galley captains,.

-The cultural influence of Venice (and of Venetian on the local Greek dialect) was considerable.
+The cultural influence of Venice was considerable.
 The wealthy made a habit of sending their sons to Italy to be educated.
 Good examples are Dionysios Solomos, a native of Zakynthos and Greece's national poet, and Ugo Foscolo, also native of Zakynthos and a national Italian poet.
 However, apart from the wealthy, an overwhelming proportion of the population; particularly, from the Cittadini, Popolari and Villani would have spoken Greek and adhered to the Orthodox faith.